LukeCoulson1/Comfyui_LoraCombine/README.md

 ## Credits

-- Original concept and initial implementation by this repository's author
+- Original concept and initial implementation by Snowshoes311
 - Major enhancements to merging methods and compatibility checks by @sweetmax797

 ## License